sakiw3484/sakiw3484/README.md

   minor: Cognitive Science

 👩🏽‍💻about_me:
-    I’m a Computer Science student in my final year, expanding my skills in full-stack web development and machine learning.
+    I’m a student in my junior year, expanding my skills in full-stack web development and machine learning.
     I enjoy blending creativity with logic to build projects that are both beautiful and intelligent.